Those are real issues happening to real people and the problem can be avoided if you -- and your management --

 - Most importantly, use whole disk encryption with strong passphrases.

 There's always the chance that your stolen systems will be sold, new software will be reloaded, and nothing bad will ever come of it.
 However, you've got to look at the worst-case scenario.
 Given that so much information is being stored in so many different places, without whole disk encryption in place combined with sensible password and screen-locking technologies, there's not really any way to be sure everything's protected at all times.
-That's
+That's a risk no savvy business person should ever be willing to take.

 Step 1: How it can happen